varya/steroids/_posts/steroids-js/2013-12-03-using-preloaded-webviews.markdown

 ##Preload id

 Every preloaded WebView has an unique id.
-You can set the preload id for a WebView using the `ìd` option with ´preload()´.
+You can set the preload id for a WebView using the `id` option with ´preload()´.
 However, using the `id` parameter is optional.
 If the `id` parameter is not given, the location of the WebView is used as an id.
-The same applies to the initial WebView of the app: the preload id of the initial view is set to match `steroids.config.location` in `application.json/coffee` or `location` of the first tab, if the tab bar is enabled.
+The same applies to the initial WebView of the app: the preload id of the initial view is set to match `steroids.config.location` in `config/application.coffee`.
+If using the tab bar, the id of each view matches the `location` of the tab.

 {% highlight javascript %}
 var webView = new steroids.view.WebView("view.html");